-The American Association of University Professors (AAUP) and the Council of University of California Faculty Associations (CUCFA) today announced that they have agreed to work together as partner organizations in “defense and promotion of academic freedom, shared university governance, and the economic security of all those engaged in teaching and research in higher education.”
-In a formal agreement approved by the governing bodies of both organizations and signed last week, the faculty groups “agreed to join together as independent but allied and cooperating entities.”
+The American Association of University Professors (AAUP) and the Council of University of California Faculty Associations (CUCFA) today announced that they have agreed to work together as partner organizations in “defense and promotion of academic freedom, here shared university governance, remedy and the economic security of all those engaged in teaching and research in higher education.”
+In a formal agreement approved by the governing bodies of both organizations and signed last week, shop the faculty groups “agreed to join together as independent but allied and cooperating entities.”

 Under the arrangement, which will last for three years and is renewable, individual members of the nine campus faculty associations affiliated with CUCFA will be eligible to join the AAUP at special dues rates payable through their campus association.
 CUCFA has also agreed to contribute financially to the AAUP, and the AAUP has agreed to provide the California associations with some support services.
 The two organizations will promote each other’s activities and plan to initiate a joint membership organizing drive at all ten University of California campuses.